awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platforms-shared-responsibility.md

-# Shared Responsibility Model for Elastic Beanstalk Platform Maintenance<a name="platforms-shared-responsibility"></a>
+# Shared responsibility model for Elastic Beanstalk platform maintenance<a name="platforms-shared-responsibility"></a>

 AWS and our customers share responsibility for achieving a high level of software component security and compliance\.
 This shared model reduces your operational burden\.